SAP/luigi/docs/navigation-configuration.md

   ...
 ```

-In all these cases, the parameter is automatically replaced by the real value.
+In all these cases, the variable is automatically replaced by the real value.

 ### Node variables